jisosomppi/log-analysis/salt/README.md

 ```
 ### Setup & testing
 After running both installation scripts, run the command `sudo salt-key -A` on the master to accept all pending keys.
-After this run `sudo salt '*' state.highstate --state-output terse` to set all machines (server+clients) to the desired state.
+After this run `sudo salt '*' state.highstate --state-output terse` on the server to set all machines (server+clients) to the desired state.

 You can generate log data for testing by typing `logger -s testmessage` on the client (-s to print the message to the terminal as well).

-The logs will be saved on the master at `/var/log/client_logs`, but won't be visible in Kibana before running `sudo salt 'srv*' state.highstate` or `sudo salt 'srv*' state.apply fixperms` to give the log files proper permissions (this part is still under work).
+The logs will be saved on the master at `/var/log/client_logs`, but won't be visible in Kibana before running `sudo salt 'srv*' state.highstate` or `sudo salt 'srv*' state.apply fixperms` on the server to give the log files proper permissions (this part is still under work).

 The logging frontend is Kibana, which is automatically set up and started on the master.
 The interface can be accessed either locally on the server (http://localhost) or from other machines (http://serverip).
 Kibana requires minimal setup after the initial scripts:
 * Create new index (the easiest index pattern for this is " \* "), choose @timestamp as the time filter
 * Go to the Discover tab to see log entries

 ## Basic idea of the setup
-The idea behind managing the setup is to make reduce the number of problems in the complete installation.
+The idea behind managing the setup is to reduce the number of problems in the complete installation.
 By using a centralized system for the installation we can ensure that:
 * IP addresses and port numbers are correct
 * Client systems are setup with correct logging rules
 * All non-public data remains hidden from unauthorized machines